Some interesting attorneys that I have known

 In one instance, John had written the controlling legal opinion concerning an issue that I was researching.
 I thought that I had a pretty good handle on the issue when I began discussing it with him.
 He respectfully let me know that I had missed the critical point of the case.
 What a luxury it was to have such access to a retired Supreme Court justice.

-In his earlier years, John played football at the University of Colorado where he was the blocking back for a fellow named Byron White (also known as “Whizzer White”).
-Yes, a future United States Supreme Court Justice and a future Wyoming Supreme Court justice played together in the same Colorado backfield.
+In his earlier years, John played football at the University of Colorado where he was the blocking back for a fellow named Byron White (a/k/a “Whizzer White”).
+Yes, a future United States Supreme Court Justice and a future Wyoming Supreme Court Justice played together in the same Colorado backfield.

 John told me that when he played college football, throwing the ball was not favored.
 He said that in those days there was no penalty for roughing the passer.
 So, he and his teammates were instructed by the coaching staff to always severely rough the passer.
 Even if they had to chase him up into the stands to complete the task.